-Then Frankl asks, “And what about man?
+Then Frankl stated, “And what about man?
 Are you sure that the human world is a terminal point in the evolution of the cosmos?
 Is it not conceivable that there is still another dimension possible, a world beyond man’s world; a world in which the question of an ultimate meaning of human suffering would find an answer?”

-However, when she passed on, she found that these hardships had prepared her for a particularly demanding role on the other side: helping recently departed souls who had been abused to death as babies.
+However, when she passed on, she found that these hardships had prepared her for a particularly demanding role on the other side: helping recently arrived souls who had been abused to death as babies.
 Her earthly struggles had strengthened her spirit and deepened her compassion sufficiently to serve in that demanding way.
 So, you tell me, was her earthly suffering worth it?

-Rev. Geraldine Murray, a dear friend who recently passed on in her late seventies, is another example of how a spiritual foundation can transform your life for the better.
+Rev. Geraldine, a dear friend who recently passed on in her late seventies, is another example of how a rocky start can transform your life for the better.
 Raped by a family member at age fifteen, she became pregnant and her family threw her out on the streets.
-Thus began a long and difficult path that led to her becoming a superb Unity minister, speaker and healer.
-While speaking to a group shortly before her death, she said she wouldn’t change her history if she could because that adversity allowed her to help so many people over her lifetime.
+Thus began a long and difficult path that led to her becoming a superb minister, speaker and healer.
+While speaking to a group shortly before her death, she said she wouldn’t change events during her teens if she could because that adversity allowed her to help so many people over her lifetime.

-Later, as his condition worsened, he cried and apologized for what a mean person he used to be.
+Later, as his condition worsened, he cried and apologized for what a mean SOB he used to be.
 Gradually, a peace and acceptance overcame him.
 Toward the end, he was like an angel and he mercifully passed on.
 Although he suffered greatly, his transformation was impressive.

 * * * * * * *

-I love watching squirrels.
+I love squirrels.
 They are beautiful, quick and playful.
 I admire their ability to walk on high wires and jump from limb to limb.
 Recently, our two cats were chasing each other in circles and a squirrel saw them and joined in.
 Around and around they went until one of them realized that they weren’t all cats and the game was over.

 A few weeks later while mowing, I found a squirrel lying in the grass.
 It was alive and its eyes were open but it seemed paralyzed.
 I covered the squirrel with a box and gave it a few hours to snap back but it continued to be immobile.
 It was just a matter of time before a cat or dog found it, so I quickly put the little guy / gal out of its misery.

 Last week, a patient told me about her eighty-year-old dad who has been in a nursing home for ten years because of severe dementia and a long list of serious health problems.
 His blood pressure dropped severely and, surprise, they coded him and rushed him to the local hospital ICU.
 Now he’s back in the nursing home, same as before.

 We wouldn’t let an animal—a dog, cat or squirrel—suffer like that.
 Why are humans subjected to life-sustaining interventions when the quality of life is clearly over?
-And why isn’t a euthanasia—which means good death—option available for those who are hopelessly ill and ready to move on?
+And why isn’t euthanasia—which means good death—option available for those who are hopelessly ill and ready to move on?
 Here are a few reasons:

 - An over-emphasis among health care providerson saving lives irrespective of quality of life issues.
 Well-meaning doctors and nurses sometimes see death as an enemy, a failure, and something to be fought off at any cost

 - Money.
 Lots and lots of money is made by keeping people alive and needing expensive diagnostic tests and treatment.
-U.S. health care industry costs are over $3 trillion per year.
+U.S. health care industry costs are over $3 trillionper year.
 About 30 percent of Medicare expenditures are spent on medical treatment during the last year of life.
 This is literally breaking the U.S. financially.
 Would we handle this situation differently if more people really knew about the certainty of afterlife and demanded sane health care?

 What is most natural, right and soulful regarding this issue?